bjgjaefg23k/openkim-pipeline/docs/developers.rst

 and a modelname.
 To do this, the tests require 5 files:

 1. An executable which accepts input via stdin and is named the same as the KIMID
-2. A file called pipeline.in which describes the input to your test
+2. A file called pipeline.stdin which describes the input to your test
-3. A file called pipeline.out which describes the output
+3. A file called pipeline.yaml which is a jinja template of the results YAML document
 4. A <KIMID>.kim file
 5. A Makefile (this can be a bare minimum file such as ::